-As southern gospel became more of a separate entity, its stars mirrored many of the same lyrical themes as their secular counterparts.
-This led to a sharing of values that's made it normal over the years for the Carter Family to sing gospel songs or for Randy Travis to appear as part of a Bill Gaither production.
-It was even mainstream for artists ranging from Alan Jackson and Vince Gill to Carrie Underwood and Dolly Parton singing hits rooted in the scriptures.
+As Southern gospel became more of a separate entity, its stars mirrored many of the same lyrical themes as their secular counterparts.
+This led to a sharing of values that's made it normal for someone like Randy Travis to branch out into Christian music and wow fans with "Three Wooden Crosses."

 1. The Bailes Brothers - "Dust on the Bible"

 Over time, this country gospel song has been a go-to.
 For example, Hank Williams sang it back in the day, Kitty Wells made it the title track of one of her great albums and Wanda Jackson revisited it this century while collaborating with Jack White.
 It's a Bailes Brothers original, recorded by the West Virginia-based family band in the 1940s.

 2. Alfred E. Brumley - "Turn Your Radio On" and "Victory in Jesus"

 3. Grady and Hazel Cole - "Tramp on the Street"

-Although this song is closely associated with Hank Williams, whose version probably informed covers by Joan Baez and other folk revivalists, it was first written and recorded by North Georgia "hillbilly" duo Grady and Hazel Cole.
+Although this song is closely associated with Hank Williams, whose version probably informed covers by Joan Baez and other folk revivalists, it was first written and recorded by North Georgia songwriting duo Grady and Hazel Cole.
 Although Grady Cole helped write hundreds of songs, including Louvin Brothers deep cut "What A Change One Day Can Make," only this gospel favorite transcends the days of rural singing stars and 15-minute radio spots.

 4. Dallas Frazier - "The Baptism of Jesse Taylor"

 Frazier is best-known for writing "Elvira," a song that helped bring crossover appeal for former gospel quartet the Oak Ridge Boys.
 He also co-wrote "The Baptism of Jesse Taylor" with Sanger D. Shafer, creator of George Strait hits "Does Fort Worth Ever Cross Your Mind" and "All My Ex's Live in Texas."
-While it's not too odd that this story-song came from country, it's just as easy to assume that it's yet another Bill Gaither original.
+While it's not too odd that this story-song came from Nashville, it's just as easy to assume that it's yet another Bill Gaither original.